 Housing Benefit helps people pay their rent.
 All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

-If you are already getting Housing Benefit, you will eventually be moved over to Universal Credit.
+If you are already getting Housing Benefit, you will be moved, at some point, over to Universal Credit.

 Do I qualify for Housing Benefit?